 This guide provides a comprehensive overview for researchers investigating art and cultural property law in a global context.
 Introductory materials are included, as well as treatises, commercial databases, and free websites.
 When researching in these areas, keep in mind that a variety of related terms may be utilized, such as art forgeries, art thefts, visual arts law, museum law, cultural heritage law, etc.

 This list, compiled by the Center for Art Law, includes U.S. and international bar associations' sections and committees that are dedicated to art and cultural property law practice.

-The following handout was originally prepared in 2013, and updated in the fall of 2015.
-The list includes the Law Library's holdings in the areas of art law, cultural property, and museum law.
+This handout was originally prepared in 2013 and was most recently updated in April 2020.
+The list includes the Law Library's holdings in the areas of art law, museum law, and cultural property.
 Books in print and eBook format are included, along with journal titles and relevant databases.